awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 1. In the **Import DAVE Projects** window, choose **Select Root Directory**, choose **Browse**, and then choose the XMC4800 demo project\.

-   In the directory where you unzipped your Amazon FreeRTOS download, the demo project is located in `projects/infineon/xmc4800_plus_optiga_trust_x/dave4/aws_demos/dave4`\.
+   In the directory where you unzipped your FreeRTOS download, the demo project is located in `projects/infineon/xmc4800_plus_optiga_trust_x/dave4/aws_demos/dave4`\.

    Make sure that **Copy Projects Into Workspace** is cleared\.